christianbammann/Predicting-Annual-Medical-Insurance-Costs/README.md

 ---

 ## Conclusion
-Our models provide evidence of contributing factors to higher medical bills and insight on what medical costs to expect based on your lifestyle.
+These machine learning models provide evidence of contributing factors to higher medical bills and insight on what medical costs to expect based on your lifestyle.
 The trained models could effectively be used to predict the annual medical charges someone can expect to incur, given only their smoker status, BMI, and age.
 For nonsmokers who are not obese the predictions will be exceptionally accurate, and the results can be used to reinforce lifestyle habits and promote active saving for expected expenses.